JuliaWeb/Gumbo.jl/README.md

 ## Installation

-As with any other registered Julia package:

 ```jl
 Pkg.add("Gumbo")
 ```

 Installation does involve building the gumbo C library, for which you'll need a C++ compiler and GNU make.
 Building native libraries can be flaky, please file an issue if the build script fails for you.

 ## Basic usage

-The workhorse is the `parsehtml` function, which takes a single argument, a valid UTF8 `String` (meaning it could be a `UTF8String` or an `ASCIIString`, since all valid ASCII is also valid UTF8), which is interpreted as HTML data to be parsed, e.g.:
+The workhorse is the `parsehtml` function, which takes a single argument, a valid UTF8 string, which is interpreted as HTML data to be parsed, e.g.:

 ```julia
 parsehtml("<h1> Hello, world! </h1>")